 After each water meter reading cycle, the WCA investigated any property using more than 2,000 litres/day for possible leaks, misreads or high use.
-The Council sends a leak notice to any property with a leak.
+The council sends a leak notice to any property with a leak.

-In addition to the advice offered through the water conservation advisor service, a directory of local plumbers (including advice from consumer affairs on engaging a tradesman) was publically available and included with all leak notifications.
+In addition to the advice offered through the water conservation advisor service, a directory of local plumbers (including advice from consumer affairs on engaging a tradesman) was publicly available and included with all leak notifications.

-Council is also investigating any properties with reads that do not change.
-Council replaced any faulty meters.
+The Council is also investigating any properties with reads that do not change.
+The Council replaced any faulty meters.

-4.1.2 Council managing water use efficiently in its Council assets
+4.1.2 The Council is managing water use efficiently in its assets

-Reduce Council water use outcomes
+Reduce the Council water use outcomes

-- Report tool in place to identify opportunities to fix leaks or replace inefficient fixtures. - Council uses shallow groundwater for irrigating most of the parks across the District - Future proof new buildings to be water efficient
+- Report tool in place to identify opportunities to fix leaks or replace inefficient fixtures. - The Council uses shallow groundwater for irrigating most of the parks across the District - Future proof new buildings to be water efficient